10.09.2025 | Frederik Ramm

 24.07.2025 | Frederik Ramm

-The Geofabrik dowload server is a wildly popular service that pushes out about 400 TB of OpenStreetMap data to users around the world – most of that in the form of country or regional .osm.pbf files.
+The Geofabrik dowload server is a wildly popular service that each month pushes out about 400 TB of OpenStreetMap data to users around the world – most of that in the form of country or regional .osm.pbf files.
 We publish these files with a date in the filename (e.g. germany-250723.osm.pbf) but for convenience we also have a downloadable file like “germany-latest.osm.pbf” that always gives you the most recent version.

 Keeping these two as separate files does, however, interfere with caching; the proxies we use to speed up the download offering don’t know that “something-250723” and “something-latest” are the same file so they need to retrieve them both.